 I like to use the petals as bulk for my potpourri and always use the same oils regardless of the flowers I used.
 I LOVE grapefruit and bergamot and tend to add those two scent oils to anything I make.
 It is a glorious scent combination.

 You can also use your rose petals in beauty products like body scrubs, or bath bombs.

-Or you can add them to homemade papers, to make your own lovely floral themed notebooks or homemade wrapping paper.
+Or you can add them to homemade papers, to make some lovely floral-themed notebooks or handmade wrapping paper.

 So many ideas!

 And if you happen to have any other ideas feel free to leave a comment.
 I have so many dried rose petals right now and would love some fun new ideas.

 - Paper towel